 Current UNCG Students: It is the responsibility of the student to inform the photographer(s) or videographer(s) if they do not want their picture/video taken.

 Children and Other Special Circumstances.
 It is always important to use professional judgment in taking and using photographs and videos.
-If the image captured is of a child, it is very important to obtain a written release of a parent, particularly if the photo is of only a few children (as compared to a very large crowd), and particularly if the photo will be displayed or published broadly.
-Use judgment and obtain releases with other vulnerable populations.
+If the image captured is of a child, it is very important to obtain a written release from a parent/guardian, particularly if the photo is of only a few children (as compared to a very large crowd), and particularly if the photo will be displayed or published broadly.
+Use judgment and also obtain releases with other vulnerable populations.
 Further, obtain releases in highly sensitive contexts, such as for example events where political, identity, or health concerns are central.

 TEACHING, CLASSROOMS, AND STUDENTS